Often, there are situations where you need to apply a minor change into a specific part of a project without affecting the majority of it.

 Second step (import the package in the target environment).

-To do so, click the Import option, select the recently created .bex file, confirm that you want to upload it and wait for the process to be finished.
+To do so, click the Import option or Upload package option in Managment Console Web, select the recently created .bex file, confirm that you want to upload it into your environment and wait for the process to be finished.

 Thus you can rest assured that unfinished/undesired changes were not mistakenly included.